purus83/myproject1/README.md

-### Project Created to test a Jenkins Pipeline to deploy Maven Build Java web app in a Container
+### Project Created to test a Jenkins Pipeline job to build, test and deploy Java web app in a Container